arpitbbhayani/knowledge-base/hash-table-internals/resizing-a-hash-table-and-why-are-they-always-doubled/gist.md

 To maintain consistent performance, the hash table has to be resized - be it growing or shrinking.
-The trigger to resize depends on the load factor which is defined as the ratio of the number of keys that the hash table holds to the total number of slots.
+The trigger to resize depends on the load factor, which is defined as the ratio of the number of keys that the hash table holds to the total number of slots.

 ## When should we resize?

-Hash Table is resized when the load factor hits a certain threshold.
+The Hash Table is resized when the load factor hits a certain threshold.
 If we get too aggressive or too lenient, we would not be able to get the optimal efficiency.
-Hence we have to find a sweet spot.
+Hence, we have to find a sweet spot.

 We typically grow the hash table when the load factor hits 0.5 and shrink when we hit 0.125.

 ## Why do we always double?

-We have heard and seen so many times, that when a Hash Table is required to grow, we always double the underlying array; but why? can we not just increase it by 1 every time we are trying to insert?
+We have heard and seen so many times, that when a Hash Table is required to grow, we always double the underlying array; but why?
+Can we not just increase it by 1 every time we are trying to insert?

 ### Resizing by 1 every time